 Below are some closeup photos of the finished seams and corners.![Sew a Napkin Show Corner Closeup]()

-Fold the napkins in half and then fold them in half the opposite way.
-One last fold will create a folded napkin as shown below.![Serger Napkin Finished]()
+Fold the napkins in half and then fold them half the opposite way.
+One last fold will create a folded napkin.

-I hope you enjoyed learning how to use your serger machine and Maxi-lock Stretch thread to make cloth napkins for a holiday or everyday use.![Sew a Napkin Finished with Stretch Thread]()
+I hope you enjoyed learning how to use your serger machine and Maxi-lock Stretch thread to make fabric napkins for holiday or everyday use.

 Update: 7/2023

-This year I have moved to using cloth napkins daily instead of using paper napkins.
-I found a good sale on fabric at my local quilt shop and purchased several yards of different fabrics and made napkins.
+This year, I have used cloth napkins daily instead of paper napkins.
+I found a good sale on fabric at my local quilt shop, purchased several yards of different fabrics, and made napkins.

-I cut my napkins at 18" x 20" to get the most out of the yardage.
-This wastes less fabric since it's usually around 42"-43" wide and 18x2=36".
-So, from 1 yard of fabric, I can get 4 napkins.
+I cut my napkin size to 18" x 20" to get the most out of the yardage.
+This wastes less fabric since it's usually around 42" - 43" wide and 18x2=36".
+So, from 1 yard of fabric, I can get four napkins.

 The flag fabric is perfect for a July 4th picnic.
-The flower fabric is wonderful for both summer and patriotic holidays since it has red/white & blue theme also.![Serger Napkins Patriotic Finished]()
+The flower fabric, which has a red/white and blue theme, is wonderful for both summer and patriotic holidays.

 QUESTIONS?